jagan-p-ramdas/Zomato-Data-Analysis/README.md

 **2. Which types of restaurants are the most favored by the general public**

-**3. What price range is preferred by couples fofoodir dinner at restaurants?**
+**3. What price range is preferred by couples for food at restaurants?**

 # Libraries Used